Graph Neural Networks with convolutional ARMA filters: Spectral analysis of the ARMA layer

 \section{Spectral analysis of the ARMA layer}

+In this section we show how the proposed ARMA layer can implement filtering operations with a large variety of frequency responses.
 The filter response of the ARMA filter derived in Sec.~\ref{sec:rational_filters} cannot be exploited to analyze our GNN formulation, due to the presence of non-linearities.
-Therefore, we first recall that a filter changes the components of a graph signal $\X$ on the eigenbase induced by $\mathbf{L}$ (which is the same as in $\bar{\L}$, according to Sylvester's theorem).
-Then, we investigate the effect of the proposed ARMA layer by taking the ratio of all the components of $\X$ on the eigenbase before and after applying a stack of GCS layers.
+Therefore, we first recall that a filter changes the components of a graph signal $\X$ on the eigenbase induced by $\L$ (which is the same as the one induced by $\tilde{\L}$, according to Sylvester's theorem).
+By referring to Eq.~\eqref{eq:spctral_filter}, $\X$ is first projected on the eigenspace of $\L$ by $\U^T$, then the filter $h(\lambda_m)$ changes the value of the component of $\X$ on each eigenvector $\u_m$, finally $\U^T$ maps back to the node space.
+By left-multiplying $\U^T$ in Eq.~\eqref{eq:spctral_filter} we obtain

+When $\bar \X$ is the output of the ARMA layer, the term $\U^T \bar \X$ defines how the original components, $\U^T \X$, are changed by the GNN.
+Therefore, we can compute numerically the unknown filter response of the ARMA layer as the ratio between $\U^T \bar \X$ and $\U^T \X$.
 We define the \textit{empirical filter response} $\tilde{h}$ as

-where $\bar{\x}$ is a row of the GCS stack's output $\bar \X$ and $\u$ is an eigenvector of $\L$.
-For visualization purposes, we train our GNN on a mono-dimensional graph signal $\X$, which is the 4\textsuperscript{th} feature of the nodes in the Cora citation network (see the experiments for more details), and analyze the output of two GCS stacks in the ARMA layer.
-By using a single unit in the hidden layer, the matrices $\W$ and $\mathbf{V}$ in \eqref{eq:graph_conv_skip} reduce to the real values $w$ and $v$.
-Hence, we can also compute $h_{\text{ARMA}_1}$ analytically according to $\eqref{eq:arma1_response}$, by replacing $a$, $b$ with $w$, $v$.

-Fig.~\ref{fig:filters}(a) depicts $\tilde{h}$ after the 1\textsuperscript{st}, 2\textsuperscript{nd}, and 3\textsuperscript{rd} layer in the first GCS stack and the filter response $h_{\text{ARMA}_1}$ at convergence (black line).
-Clearly, with only 3 GCS layers is already possible to obtain a good approximation of the response of an ARMA\textsubscript{1} filter.

-Fig.~\ref{fig:filters}(d) shows how much the filter response $\tilde h$, resulting from a different number of GCS layers in the stack, modifies the Fourier components $\u^T \bar{\x}$ of $\bar{\X}$ associated to each graph frequency.
-The quantities $\tilde h$ and $\u^T \bar{\x}$ obtained in a second GCS stack of our ARMA layer are depicted in Fig.~\ref{fig:filters}(b,d).
-From these plots it emerges the powerful modeling capability of our ARMA layer that, by combining $K$ different filter responses, can selectively shrink or amplify the Fourier components of the graph in many different ways.